Nonreversal and nonrepeating quantum walks: Conclusion

 \section{Conclusion}

-We have introduced two previously unstudied types of coin operator for the discrete time quantum walk, the non-repeating and non-reversal coins.
+We have introduced two previously unstudied types of coin operator for the discrete time quantum walk, the nonrepeating and nonreversal coins.
 We have shown that they have some notable properties, namely that the mean and standard deviation of the radial distance from the origin of the walker is independent of the choice of initial condition, in contrast to all the commonly used non-separable coin operators.
 The standard deviation still grows linearly with $t$ for much the same reason as it does for the walk on the line, as the coin operator always ensures that some amplitude moves away from the starting point with each step.
-We have shown, analytically for the non-repeating operator and numerically for the non-reversal operator, that the \emph{even} joint moments of the $x$ and $y$ positions are independent of the initial condition of the walker; the odd moments do depend on the initial condition.
-The even moments of the non-repeating walk depend on five parameters derived from the non-repeating coin.
-We have also provided numerical evidence that the moments of the non-reversal walk depend on the same five parameters.
+We have shown, analytically for the nonrepeating operator and numerically for the nonreversal operator, that the \emph{even} joint moments of the $x$ and $y$ positions are independent of the initial condition of the walker; the odd moments do depend on the initial condition.
+The even moments of the nonrepeating walk depend on five parameters derived from the nonrepeating coin.
+We have also provided numerical evidence that the moments of the nonreversal walk depend on the same five parameters.

-For future work, it would be interesting to investigate the properties of the non-repeating and non-reversal walks on other lattices besides the square lattice.
+For future work, it would be interesting to investigate the properties of the nonrepeating and nonreversal walks on other lattices besides the square lattice.
 The self-avoiding random walk has been shown to have macroscopic properties which are independent of the choice of lattice.
 In order to see if this property carries over into the quantum case, analogous coins of varying dimension are required, which can be constructed by parameterizing a unitary matrix with the appropriate pattern of zero entries.
-Further coins that exhibit the same analytical properties as the non-repeating coin, i.e., the even moments are independent of the initial state, could be constructed by creating coin operators with eigenvalues that are the solutions to characteristic equations that have the form of Eq.~(\ref{pchareq}).
+Further coins that exhibit the same analytical properties as the nonrepeating coin, i.e., the even moments are independent of the initial state, could be constructed by creating coin operators with eigenvalues that are the solutions to characteristic equations that have the form of Eq.~(\ref{pchareq}).

 Here we calculate the eigenvalues of $U_{!rep}(k_x,k_y)$.
 Using algebraic manipulation software it can be shown that the characteristic equation for this matrix is given by

 where $\Theta_1=m_1- k_x + k_y $, $\Theta_2=m_2 -k_x -k_y$ and $\Theta_3=m_3$ with $m_1=\alpha - \beta + \delta +\psi$, $m_2=\phi+\delta$ and $m_3 = \phi + \alpha - 2 \theta + \psi + \beta$.
 If we solve this equation for $p$ we will obtain the 4 eigenvalues.
 As there are no first or third order terms in the characteristic equation, if $p$ is a solution then so to is $-p$.
 As the coefficients are real then if $p$ is a solution then so is $p^*$.
 As the coin is unitary we therefore have that the eigenvalues can be written as $p_1=e^{i \omega(k_x,k_y)}$, $p_2=-e^{i \omega(k_x,k_y)}$, $p_3=e^{-i \omega(k_x,k_y)}$, $p_4=-e^{-i \omega(k_x,k_y)}$ where $\omega$ is a function of $\lambda$, $\gamma$, $\Theta_1$, $\Theta_2$, and $\Theta_3$ and so hence is a function of $k_x$, $k_y$ and the coin parameters $\lambda$, $\gamma$, $m_1$, $m_2$ and $m_3$.
 By solving the effective quadratic it can be shown that the solutions are given by $p_i=\pm_s \sqrt{a_r \pm_t i a_i }$, where the subscripts denote that $\pm_s$ and $\pm_t$ are independent and $a_r= - b$, $a_i=\left| \sqrt{b^2-1} \right| $, $b=\gamma^2\cos\Theta_1 -\lambda^2\cos\Theta_2 - f(\lambda,\gamma)^2\cos \Theta_3$.